shlomoc/documentation-agent/README.md

 - Stores document embeddings in Pinecone for efficient retrieval
 - Provides a Streamlit-based user interface for interacting with the chatbot
 - Supports monitoring and debugging with Langsmith
+- Uses Firecrawl to crawl the Salesforce developer website for documentation

 ## Getting Started